beckerg/clp/README.md

 jobs is 9

 $ ./ex1 -j $((1<<31))
-ex1: unable to convert '-j 2147483648': Numerical argument out of domain
+ex1: unable to convert '-j 2147483648': argument not within the interval [INT_MIN, INT_MAX]

 $ ./ex1 -j $(((1<<31) - 1))
 jobs is 2147483647